Petite messe solennelle: Domine Deus

 The third movement of the Gloria is a tenor aria, setting "Domine Deus rex celestis" (Lord God, King of Heaven).
 Marked Allegro giusto and fortissimo (quarter = 120) in common time, it is introduced by a march-like theme with a pattern of a syncopated long accented note on beat 2 of most measures, which the tenor picks up.
 The second thought, "Domine Deus Agnus Dei" (Lord God, Lamb of God) is presented in contrasting triple-piano and even rhythm.
 A third aspect, "Domine Deus Filius Patris" (Lord God, Son of the Father), appear forte and with an even accompaniment in triplets.
 The aria is, by its music of energetic syncopes, dotted rhythms and leaps, an image of a majestic heavenly king.

 Qui tollis

-The fourth movement of the Gloria is a duet for the two female soloists, expressing "Qui tollis peccati mundi, miserere nobis" (You who carries the sins of the world, have mercy).
+The fourth movement of the Gloria is a duet for the two female soloists, expressing "Qui tollis peccata mundi, miserere nobis" (You who carries the sins of the world, have mercy).
 Marked Andantino mosso (quarter = 76) in common time, it has the two voices often in parallels of thirds and sixths.